monopole/snt/basics/services.md

     - protocol: TCP

       # Where this service presents itself the external internet.
-      port: 8088
+      port: 8666

-      # Set this to match the port believed to be in use on the pods.
+      # The port at which the user's software in the container
+      # listens for requests.
       targetPort: 8080
 EOF
 }